jpoirier/picoc/README.md

 ## `#include`
 Includes are supported however the level of support depends on the specific port of PicoC on your platform.
-Linux/UNIX and cygwin support #include fully.
+Linux/UNIX and Windows support #include fully.

 ## Function declarations
 This style of function declaration is supported: